sarnaqvi/itp/Band/READ.md

 ## Problem
 We made sure to make our own styles.css file and we wanted to make an image a background for our website instead of just a basic color.
 We had some issues with getting our image to show as the background because we tried using a url of the image from the internet.
 Even though we had put the image in the same folder as our index.html file it wasnt working.
 So then we checked a [source online](https://www.w3schools.com/css/css_background_image.asp) for help and realized we should just use the name of the image file exactly as it was in the folder on our computer.
 The the image worked for our background.
-This is what it looked like in our css file...

-`
-body {
-  background-image: url("free-nature-images.jpg");
-background-size: cover;
-background-repeat: no-repeat;
-}

-h1 {
-  color: black;
-  text-align: center;
-  font-family: "Papyrus";
-}

-h3 {
-  color: black;
-  text-align: center;
-  font-family: "Papyrus";
-}

-p {
-  font-family: "Papyrus";
-  font-size: 20px;
-  width: 800px;
-  margin: 0 auto;
-  text-align: center;
-}
-img {
-  display: block;
-  margin-left: auto;
-  margin-right: auto;
-}
-header
-h1 {
-  font-family: "Papyrus";
-}
-`

 ## Changes We Made
 After we figured out the background image everything went smoothly.
 We just replaced the text with our band information.
 We also used our own mp3 that we found from [Splice](https://sounds.splice.com/plans?utm_source=google&utm_medium=cpc&utm_campaign=namer-en_multi_gs_ua_sounds_20220602_brand_trials&utm_content=namer-en_multi_gs_kw_brand-splice_x_x_x_exact&utm_term=splice&campaignid=404596759&adgroupid=26303056279&adid=696954328285&gad_source=1&gclid=Cj0KCQjwzYLABhD4ARIsALySuCQF83bKd3ZHrB2KJzsJqOcp2g3Fm9RzDCA9NVlzMO6UMNJZFlYjqqUaAndcEALw_wcB).
 Similarly, to input the image as the background in the css file, to do the audio file, we just used the same name as the audio file in the folder with the index.html file.
 We also added a band image that Annie had Photoshopped and kept its large size to push down our text into the lighter part of the image so our band bios were readable.
 We called the audio file and band image in the html file but then we went back into the .css file to change the font to Papyrus.
 We also then deleted the Reviews from the original in the html file since we didn't want reviews on our own site.